pje/WavTap/README.md

 thanks to ma++ ingalls, Cycling '74, @tap, and all the other contributors to Soundflower.
 [GNU GPL](http://www.gnu.org/copyleft/gpl.html)

-- the default shortcut (control-command-space) is editable on Lion+ via SystemPreferences -> Keyboard -> Services -> General -> WavTap
+- the default shortcut is editable on Lion-like systems via SystemPreferences -> Keyboard -> Services -> General -> WavTap